josancamon19/simple-browser-use/README.md

 ## Making a Simple Browser Use Agent

-This repo aims to make a fully working implementation of a browser agent without basing on existing implementations.
+This repo aims to make a fully working implementation of a browser agent without taking on existing implementations.

 It shouldn't be that hard.